awsdocs/amazon-aurora-user-guide/doc_source/babelfish-postgres-aws-extensions.md

 1. Upload files to your Amazon S3 bucket\.
 To do so, follow the steps in [Add an object to a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html) in the *Amazon Simple Storage Service User Guide\.*

 1. Set up permissions as needed:
-   + To import data from Amazon S3, the Babelfish for Aurora PostgreSQL DB cluster needs permission to access the bucket\.
+   + To import data from Amazon S3, the Babelfish DB cluster needs permission to access the bucket\.
 We recommend using an AWS Identity and Access Management \(IAM\) role and attaching an IAM policy to that role for your cluster\.
 To do so, follow the steps in [Using an IAM role to access an Amazon S3 bucket](USER_PostgreSQL.S3Import.md#USER_PostgreSQL.S3Import.ARNRole)\.
-   + To export data from your Babelfish for Aurora PostgreSQL DB cluster, your cluster must be granted access to the Amazon S3 bucket\.
+   + To export data from your Babelfish DB cluster, your cluster must be granted access to the Amazon S3 bucket\.
 As with importing, we recommend using an IAM role and policy\.
 To do so, follow the steps in [Setting up access to an Amazon S3 bucket](postgresql-s3-export.md#postgresql-s3-export-access-bucket)\.

-You can now use Amazon S3 with the `aws_s3` extension with your Babelfish for Aurora PostgreSQL DB cluster\.
+You can now use Amazon S3 with the `aws_s3` extension with your Babelfish DB cluster\.

 **To import data from Amazon S3 to Babelfish and to export Babelfish data to Amazon S3**